blukatdevelopment/UnchainedWorldsOld/character_creation/classes/muse.md

 #### Spoken
 Reciting words, in their rhythm, verse, rhyme, and tempo shapes the weave.
 You may be a poet, storyteller, or speaker.
 What you definitely are, however, is skilled with your words.

-When you cast the command spell, the target has disadvantage on their save, and when you use the healing word spell, you may add twice your spellcasting modifier to the amount healed.
+Choose either Inspiration or Ridicule.

+##### Inspiration
+You may use a bonus action to consume a stamina die and speak a word of encouragement to those within 30ft of you which you.
+Each creature receives an inspiration die, a d6 which they may expend to add to a check, save, or attack roll.
+The inspiration die expires after 10 minutes.
+A creature may only have one inspiration die at a time.

 ##### Ridicule
 You know the vicious mockery cantrip, and can cast it at will.
+Additionally, When you cast the command spell, you may expend a stamina die to impose disadvantage on the target's saving throw.

 #### Written
 The act of writing words allows you to shape the weave.
-When you prepare spells, you may prepare one extra spell.

 ##### The list
 You use your action to write the name of one creature within 60ft of you, and consume a stamina die.
 The creature makes a WIS save to halve 3d6 psychic damage.

 #### Painted
 Painting pictures lets you shape the weave.
-When preparing spells, you may prepare a second copy of a prepared spell by painting it, and cast the spell by releasing the painting.

 ##### Paint familiar
 You may consume a stamina die in order to spend 10 minutes painting a tiny